AlexanderJCS/multiplayer-snake/README.md

 ### Client known issues

-The client freezes when the opponent disconnects
+- Client freezes when the opponent disconnects
+- Client does not handle ConnectionResetError or ConnectionAbortedError